Roberto Bautista Agut: 2016: Inaugural Sofia champion, back to top 15, first Masters final

-In the ASB Classic, Bautista Agut knocked out defending Champion Jiri Vesely, third seeded American John Isner and second seeded Frenchman Jo-Wilfried Tsonga, his first top-ten scalp in two years, on his way to the final where he took on talented American Jack Sock.
+In the ASB Classic, Bautista Agut knocked out defending Champion Jiří Veselý, third seeded American John Isner and second seeded Frenchman Jo-Wilfried Tsonga, his first top-ten scalp in two years, on his way to the final where he took on talented American Jack Sock.
 He was crowned champion after the American retired in the second set.

 In the Australian Open Bautista Agut was seeded 24th.
 After defeating Martin Kližan and Dušan Lajović, he took on 12th seed Marin Čilić in the third round.
 He earned his first ever win over Čilić in a shock straight-sets result setting up a match-up with the sixth seed, Tomáš Berdych.
 Bautista Agut lost in a tough five setter, denying him a chance at his first Grand Slam quarterfinal.

 His first tournament after the Australian Open was the Garanti Koza Sofia Open based in Bulgaria.
 Bautista Agut was the top seed and made it all the way to the final where he took on Serbian second seed Viktor Troicki.
 He won the match and became the inaugural Garanti Koza Sofia Open champion.
 This was his fourth career title and second title in 2016.

 In May, Bautista Agut played in the year's second major as the 14th seed.
 He reached the fourth round of the French Open after he defeated Dmitry Tursunov, Paul-Henri Mathieu, and Borna Ćorić.
 His quest for a place in a Grand Slam quarterfinal was again ended by a top-ten player, this time by world number one, Novak Djokovic.
 This result was his best result at the French Open and equals his best at Grand Slam level.

 In early August, Bautista Agut was a representative for Spain at the Olympic Games.
 He advanced to the quarterfinals in Rio de Janeiro after beating Andrey Kuznetsov, Paolo Lorenzi, and Gilles Müller in the earlier rounds.
 His quest for an Olympic medal ended after a defeat against the eventual silver-medalist Juan Martín del Potro.

 Later that month, Bautista Agut reached the final of the Winston-Salem Open in which he lost to compatriot Pablo Carreño Busta in three sets.

 In the penultimate Masters 1000 event of the year, the Shanghai Masters, Bautista Agut made it to his first Masters-1000 final, defeating Bernard Tomic (who was forced to retire because of abdominal pain), qualifier Taylor Fritz, Viktor Troicki, 2015 finalist Jo-Wilfried Tsonga, and top seed and defending champion Novak Djoković.
 This was the first time in his career he had beaten Djokovic and the first time he had defeated a world No. 1 player.
 In the final, he lost to Andy Murray in straight sets.

 Bautista Agut finished 2016 ranked No. 14 in the world.